UMD-SIVE-Lab/sive-website/content/project/hapticTerrain.md

 	"authors": ["willemsn.md", "gilbe487.md", "redi0068.md"]
 }

 Project Overview
 ================

 ![Image from ongoing work on the immersive display.](http://d.umn.edu/~sivelab/media/hapticTerrain_011314.jpg "Haptic Terrain Stereo Display System")

-The PIs' goal in this research is to realistically display terrain in an immersive Virtual Reality (VR) locomotion interface, based upon modification of the foot/terrain interaction coupled with graphical and auditory display of the terrain and user interaction.
+The PIs' goals in this research is to realistically display terrain in an immersive Virtual Reality (VR) locomotion interface, based upon modification of the foot/terrain interaction coupled with graphical and auditory display of the terrain and user interaction.
 Project